anflorea/courses/ptpp/project/README.md

 The program accepts two parameters.
 The first one is the input file and the second one is the output file (the file in which the result will be stored).
 The huge numbers are kept in memory as C-like int arrays.
 The length of one huge number can be fount on position `0` of the array.
 On the next positions of the array, the digits of the number can be found, in reverse order.

-For computing the result, the program uses the same method as the iterative implementation, exept that it equaly balances the computations that need to be done among all the threads and each thread, after computing it's calculations, adds the result to the final array by syncronizing with a mutex.
+For computing the result, the program uses the same method as the sequential implementation, exept that it equaly balances the computations that need to be done among all the threads and each thread, after computing it's calculations, adds the result to the final array by syncronizing with a mutex.

 The number of threads is stored in the variable T, but it can be easily changed by setting the `NO_THREADS` enviroment variable to a suitable integer.

-# Tesing
+# Testing

 ## Tests generation